-- o Continue with routine monitoring of exceedance/s of the trigger/threshold criterion - Implement any additional measures to minimise/prevent unauthorised harm to Protected Matters - Continue with routine monitoring of Protected Matters in accordance with EPBC 2018/8236 (as varied), EPBC 2022/9169 and MS 1211 and/or update frequency of monitoring - Articulating the reporting requirements of this response - Outline management options to avoid future exceedances.
+- Implement any additional measures to minimise/prevent unauthorised harm to Protected Matters. - o Continue with routine monitoring of exceedance/s of the trigger criterion, - Continue with routine monitoring of Protected Matters in accordance with EPBC 2018/8236 (as varied), EPBC 2022/9169 and MS 1211 and/or update frequency of monitoring - Continue with any targeted monitoring identified in Step 2 of this GMRF - o Articulate the reporting requirements of this response - Outline management options to avoid future exceedances and potential impacts on Protected Matters.

-The nature and frequency of monitoring will be entirely dependent on Steps 1-3, but will likely involve additional monitoring to be undertaken as part of the BCHMMP and/or the MSMMP.
+The nature and frequency of monitoring will be entirely dependent on Steps 1-2, but will likely involve additional monitoring to be undertaken as part of the M. tridens Research and Offset Strategy (if/when that document is approved), BCHMMP and/or the MSMMP.

 Timeframes for monitoring the response will be bespoke depending on information from steps 1-3 above.
 Work undertaken during this step of the response will also identify a timeframe for evaluation of the monitoring to be undertaken.